 Designate the property located at 7964 Roseland Drive as a historical resource under Criterion C with a period of significance of 1929.
+The designation excludes the 2022 additions (kitchen, lanai, and west-elevation addition) and the rear-view deck.
 This recommendation is based on the following findings: